dreamgrove/dreamgrove/content/8-1-community-feedback.md

 published: true
 authors: ['The Dreamgrove']
 showtoc: true
+description: "An open letter to the community about the state of Druids in patch 8.1."
 ---

 *This is a supplementary post to the [8.1 Druid Megathread](#) on Reddit.
 You can follow the discussion there.*